Ahmed Abdi Karie

-Ahmed Abdi Karie, nicknamed "Qoor Qoor" (Axmed Cabdi Kaariye), is the current President of Galmudug.
+Ahmed Abdi Karie, nicknamed "Qoor Qoor" (Axmed Cabdi Kaariye), is a Somali politician who serves as the current President of Galmudug state.
 He assumed office on 2 February 2020.

-Background

-Personal life

-Karie hails from the Saleeban sub-clan of Habar Gidir, and was born in the coastal city of Hobyo in 1968.
+He was born in Hobyo, Somalia, on October 10, 1968.
+He is Habargidir Hawiye clan.
+He attended school and later moved to Mogadishu in his early years, where he studied at the Science College.
+He graduated with a Bachelor of Science (B.Sc.) and subsequently worked for his father's business.

 Career

 Galmudug politics

 Prior to becoming Galmudug's president, Karie was the minister of state for the ministry of public works, reconstruction and public-housing of the federal government of Somalia.
 His assumption of the office of president is the first time Karie has held any office within Galmudug's government.
 Due to Karie being a novice to Galmudug politics, some critics have stated that someone with prior experience within the Galmudug cabinet should have been chosen as president.

 Galmudug president

 According to Karie, his main tasks as president are to disarm and integrate local clan militias into the state security forces and the construction of the Hobyo port.
 One form of amendment that has been cited as being required is an overhaul in the manner of the transition of power, as outgoing president Gelle's term expiry appeared to some correspondents to have an arbitrary schedule.

 On 2 June 2020, President Karie announced a new plan to disarm clan militias in Galmudug, following a speech he delivered in Galkacyo.
 On the other hand, he announced all illegal firearms that were in "different hands" would be recovered.

+In September 2023 he had a public falling out with his deputy, Ali Dahir Eid.